This user manual will guide you through the process of uploading data to the DataHub infrastructure via the drop zones method.

 What you should do now is to add files that are part of your data set to the newly created folder.
 This may involve, for example, raw data, the derived data, and / or protocols.

 Just copy-and-paste the data from your local hard drive (or USB-drive) to this drop zone folder.

 Now that you have finished uploading data in the appropriate drop zone, we will ingest the data into the iRODS system for persistent storage.

 To do so, choose the appropriate drop zone card (here: prickly-porcupine) and click Edit

 Please make sure that all the metadata is still correct and click Ingest at the very end of the form.

-What happens now is that your data-set is moved from the temporary drop zone to a permanent place in the RIT infrastructure.
+What happens now is that your data-set is moved from the temporary drop zone to a permanent place in the DataHub infrastructure.

 Your will also see that the status of your data set changes sequentially to validating, ingesting and finally ingested.

 After a succesfull ingest, the card will disappear from the list and the drop zone will be deleted from the network drive.

 You can view your data via the Cloud Browser or the Data Warehouse applications.
 Please see Research data warehouse